-The River Hospitals - Dartford Long Reach Smallpox Hospital ships.
+The horrific smallpox disease treated in Dartford Long Reach Hospital ships.

 The Long Reach Hospital Ships